-Tell your doctor about all medications you take and any allergies you may have.
+Tell your healthcare provider about all medicines you take and any allergies you may have.

-Don’t eat or drink after midnight the night before the procedure.
-If your doctor says to take your normal medications, swallow them with only small sips of water.
+Follow any directions you’re given for not eating or drinking before the procedure.
+If your provider says to take your normal medicines, swallow them with only small sips of water.

 Arrange for a family member or friend to drive you home.

-You may get medication through an IV (intravenous) line to relax you.
+You may get medicine through an IV (intravenous) line to relax you.
 You’re given an injection to numb the insertion site.
-Then, a tiny skin incision is made near an artery in your groin.
+Then, a tiny skin cut (incision) is made near an artery in your groin.

-Your doctor inserts a catheter (thin tube) through the incision.
-He or she then threads the catheter into an artery while viewing a video monitor.
+Your provider inserts a thin tube (catheter) through the incision.
+He or she then threads the catheter into an artery while looking at a video monitor.

 Contrast “dye” is injected into the catheter to confirm position.
 You may feel warmth or pressure in your legs and back.
 You lie still as X-rays are taken.
 The catheter is then taken out.